Agent Skills: Rules Review

 6. Aggregate Results

-1. Collect results from all Agents
+1. Collect results from all reviewers (parallel Agents or inline iterations).

-2. If all groups returned "No violations found":
+2. If all groups returned exactly No rule violations found:

 3. If violations were found:

-• Output the consolidated violation list, organized by rule file
+• Output the consolidated violation list, organized by rule file.

 Output Format